markinjamaica/therapy/README.md

 This project is not an e-commerce site, nor a social network.
 (Although I hope in the future to add functionality where I can alow users to share their goals with others.)
 Nor is this site based on any of the previous projects.

 Additionally, this application uses Django, and has 1 model besides User, being Goals.
-For the Bible page, Javascript is used on the front end to call the API on the back end, which calls the external API for bible translation data.
+As for further complexity, for the Bible page Javascript is used on the front end to call the API on the back end, which calls the external API for bible translation data.
 I did this so that the API key isn't visible on the front end.
 Javascript is also used to change classes as needed to work along with Bootstrap.

-### Files added
+## Files added

 -   README.md - this file
 -   requirements.txt - requirements